openstack/openstack-doc-tools/README.rst

 0.16
 ----

-* Fix entity handling in ``openstack-generate-docbook``.
+* ``openstack-doc-test``: Fix handling of ignore-dir parameter.

 0.15
 ----

 * ``openstack-doc-test``: Output information about tested patch, special case entity files for book building.
 Remove special handling for high-availability-guide, it is not using asciidoc anymore.
-Fix handling of ignore-dir parameter.
 * New script in cleanup/retf for spell checking using the RETF rules. patch.
+* Fix entity handling in ``openstack-generate-docbook``.

 0.14
 ----